-Last year, I had the honor of being interviewed by Annette Pasternak, a holistic health coach who has self-admittedly conquered Dermatillomania.
+Last year, I had the honor of being interviewed by Annette Pasternak, a holistic health coach who is in recovery from Dermatillomania.
 With the brunt of her formal education being in chemistry (even acquiring a doctorate), her collective approach to combating her skin picking disorder has been an eye-opener for the community.

 Unlike certain scammers out there, Annette has the research to back up much of what is in her book and has taken the time to have both Jennifer Raikes, TLC’s Executive Director, and Tammy Fletcher, a reputable and respected treatment provider in the field of BFRB’s review “Skin Picking: The Freedom to Finally Stop”.
 It is with great honor that she mailed me a copy of the original transcript of this guide to also take a look at and provide feedback for.
 With that, my official statement about this book is:

 “Annette’s experience as a health coach, chemist, and recovered skin picker radiates in this guide to taking back your life through various techniques to, in the least, reduce the urges of compulsive skin picking.”